-Throughout the ages, the lavender plant has been revered for its sweet aroma and healing qualities.
+Throughout the ages, the lavender plant has been revered for its sweet aroma and various spiritual benefits.
 The sweet scent of lavender has been recognized for thousands of years and the plant has been a coveted herb since the dawn of man.
 The word lavender comes from the Latin phrase lavera, which means “to wash.”
-Lavender is a member of the mint family and is found in the Mediterranean region, Northern and Eastern Africa and parts of India.
+Lavender is a member of the mint family and is found in the Mediterranean region, Northern and Eastern Africa, and parts of India.
 It grows low to the ground and boasts beautiful white, purple, and blue flowers throughout the summer and fall seasons.

 Health and Lavender